solidity-docs/ja-japanese/docs/smtchecker.rst

 ..   - if a dynamic ``z3`` library of version >=4.8.x is installed in a Linux system (from Solidity 0.7.6);

-..   - statically in ``soljson.js`` (from Solidity 0.6.9), that is, the Javascript binary of the compiler.
+..   - statically in ``soljson.js`` (from Solidity 0.6.9), that is, the JavaScript binary of the compiler.

 - ``z3`` が使える